numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 without effect if no arguments implement the ``__array_function__`` protocol.

-In most cases, these functions should written using a shared ``dispatch`` decorator, which also associates dispatcher functions:
+In most cases, these functions should written using the ``array_function_dispatch`` decorator, which also associates dispatcher
+functions:

 .. code:: python

-    def dispatch(dispatcher):
+    def array_function_dispatch(dispatcher):
         """Wrap a function for dispatch with the __array_function__ protocol.""" def decorator(func):
             @functools.wraps(func)